OpenEoX/openeox/schema/README.md

     - **productName**: Contains the name of the replacement product.
 It is a string with a minimum length of 1 character and references the `productName_t` definition.

-    - **productVersion**: Contains the version or release information of the replacement product.
+    - **productVersion**: Contains the version or release information of the product.
 It is a string with a minimum length of 1 character and references the `productVersion_t` definition.
+This SHALL not contain a version range.

 These properties together allow for a complete and standardized representation of End-of-Life (EOL) and End-of-Support (EOS) information for products.